wally-kroeker/ai-solarpunk-story-bot/README.md

 ## Troubleshooting

 ### Twitter API Issues
-- Ensure your API keys are correct and have the appropriate permissions
+- Ensure your OAuth 2.0 credentials are correct and have the appropriate permissions
 - Check if your Twitter developer account has proper access level
-- For 401 errors, regenerate your tokens
+- For token expiration, the bot should automatically refresh tokens
 - Rate limits: The bot includes retry mechanisms for rate limits

 ### Google Cloud API Issues